Total Testosterone

 Should total testosterone be interpreted alone?

-No. Interpretation is most meaningful when combined with sex hormone binding globulin, calculated free testosterone, symptoms, and longitudinal trends.
+No. Interpretation is most meaningful when combined with SHBG, calculated free testosterone, albumin, symptoms, and longitudinal trends.

 Conclusion

-Total testosterone provides a foundational view of androgen status in males, but it is a dynamic marker influenced by timing, therapy, and systemic factors.
-Variability is common, particularly in individuals using testosterone replacement therapy.
+Total testosterone provides a foundational view of androgen status in both males and females.
+It is a dynamic marker influenced by timing, therapy, metabolic health, and life stage.

-When measured consistently and interpreted alongside sex hormone binding globulin, calculated free testosterone, and longitudinal trends, total testosterone supports a clearer and more accurate understanding of male hormonal health over time.
+When measured consistently and interpreted alongside sex hormone binding globulin, albumin, calculated free testosterone, and longitudinal trends, total testosterone supports a clearer and more accurate understanding of hormonal health over time.

 References